-Female African entrepreneurs involved in the technology space can apply to be part of GreenHouse Lab, an acceleration programme run by Nigerian VC firm Venture Garden Group.
+Female African entrepreneurs involved in the technology space can apply to be part of GreenHouse Lab, an acceleration program run by Nigerian VC firm Venture Garden Group.

 You have up to August 4 to apply.